How To Be Happy With Diabetes

 When you acquire new knowledge‚ you often want to share this knowledge with others.

-The process of passing on knowledge in this way brings you closer to others and establishes a tight knit community.
+The process of passing on knowledge in this way brings you closer to others.

 Learning transforms who we are as people‚ not just because it gives us knowledge we otherwise would not have had‚ but also because it gives us confidence in our ability and transforms our attitudes as a result.